 Classical Movement’s home country is filled an unimaginable number of unique and amazing sights.
 From the natural wonders of the Grand Canyon and Yellowstone National Park, to the monumental musical contributions of world-renowned music conservatories, institutions, and composers like Duke Ellington, Leonard Bernstein or Aaron Copland, the United States is vast and fascinating.

-Classical Movements has been touring throughout the United States since its founding in 1992.
+Classical Movements has been arranging choir and orchestra tours throughout the United States since its founding in 1992.
 Through festivals, collaborations, outreach and concerts, we have taken travelers to venues from sea to shining sea in all 50 states.

 Many professional and amateur ensembles of all ages have made tours of the United States: Florida, the East Coast from Virginia to Maine, the Pacific Northwest, the Western States of Utah, Colorado, Arizona and New Mexico, the Deep South from Nashville to New Orleans, and the corridor between San Francisco and Los Angeles.